NexPlayer/Android-SDK/advanced.md

 #### native int getVersion(int mode)

-Gets NexPlayer™ SDK version information.
+Gets NexPlayer SDK version information.

 The return value is an integer; the meaning is based on themodeargument passed.